 Names: "Bitter-cress" refers to the taste of the leaves, being less succulent and more bitter than the common water-cress (Nasturtium officinale) frequently used for salads and pots (Fernald - Ref.#6).
 The genus Cardamine is derived from the Greek kardamon, the Greek name for a certain cress (also in the Mustard family).
 The species name pensylvanica, refers to our state of Pennsylvania where the plant was originally typed.
 The author names for the plant classification are as follows: First to publish was ‘Muhl’ who is Gotthilf Heinrich Ernst Muhlenberg (1753-1815) a U.S. citizen and German educated botanist who produced several catalogues of plants after retiring as a Lutheran pastor.
 His work was updated by ‘Willd.’ which refers to Carl Ludwig Willdenow (1765-1812), German botanist, a founder of the study of the geographic distribution of plants.
 He was director and curator of the Botanic Garden of Berlin.

 Comparisons Pennsylvania Bitter-cress is of the same genus as two of our favorite Spring flowers - Two-leaved Toothwort, C. diphylla, and Cut-leaved Toothwort, C. concatenata.
 The flowers on those two species are similar but they are perennial, have rhizomes, and the leaves differ.
 The imported Watercress, Nasturtium officinale, grows in the same areas but has more glossy deep green leaves and the leaflets are more broad.
-Yellow Rocket, Barbarea vulgaris, is a similar looking plant, but there the flowers are yellow and the leaves clasp the stem with auricles.
+Yellow Rocket, Barbarea vulgaris, is a similar looking but larger plant, and there the flowers are yellow and the leaves clasp the stem with auricles.

-Above: The upper section of the plant with the infloresence almost fully expanded.
+Above: The upper section of the plant with the inflorescence almost fully expanded.
 Drawing from Britton, N.L., and A. Brown.
 1913.
 An illustrated flora of the northern United States, Canada and the British Possessions.
 3 vols.
 Charles Scribner's Sons, New York.

 Below: The flowers have 4 spreading petals, 3 pairs of stamens and a blunt tipped style.
 Seed pods are long and thin containing a row of flattened seeds.